ryan-sahar/Backlogd/README.md

 ## License

-This project is part of a class assignment.
+This is a personal project.